mjamezquidilla/dot-files/README.md

-# dot-files
+# DOT-FILES

-Configuration for dot files in MacOs or Linux
+my custom dot-files for MacOS and Linux